KunalSolanke/cabsharing-react/README.md

   4. Aws deploy ??
       - The site is currently running on heroku at -
 <a href="https://humraahi-iitg.herokuapp.com/">https://humraahi-iitg.herokuapp.com/</a>
 But It has problems .
-As it turn out ,heroku needs credit card for more than one addons .So redis instance is not made which makes the notifications and chat features === NULL.
+As it turns out ,heroku needs credit card for more than one addons .So redis instance is not made which makes the notifications and chat features === NULL.

       - Some functionalities might be down on heroku deploy like
           1. redis-server is not added as heroku requires to add credit card to add two or more addons.